melian009/Lapacom/Data/parameters_path.md

-# List of file path which contains the parameter used in the simulation on life cycles compiled in the table 1 on working paper in overlead.
+# List of file paths
+The list of all parameter used in the simulation for Patella species life cycles are compiled in the table 1 on working paper in overlead.
 The file paths for parameter estimated of simulations are:

 ## Empirical data of Patella species:
 "Lapacom/Data/ToAnalyze/Madeira/BD_LIMPETS_MAD_1996-2018.xlsx"